tw-haiven/haiven/cli/README.md

 * `index-all-files`: Index all pdf or text files in a directory...
 * `index-file`: Index single pdf or text file to a given...
 * `init`: Initialize the config file with the given...
-* `pickle-web-page`: Index a web page to a given destination path.
 * `set-config-path`: Set the config path in the config file.
 * `set-env-path`: Set the env path in the config file.